KaueAbade/KaueAbade/README.en.md

 [![pt-br](https://img.shields.io/badge/lang-pt--br-green.svg)](https://github.com/KaueAbade/KaueAbade/blob/main/README.md)

-My name is Kauê Abade (`@KaueAbade`), I'm an engineering student and intern with a passion for turning my thinking into results through programming.
+My name is Kauê Abade, I'm an engineering student and intern with a passion for turning my thinking into results through programming.

 ## How so?